Statistics and outlook for bile duct cancer

 Taking part in clinical trials can help to improve treatments for bile duct cancer.
 There is information about the different types of trials and what trials are in the trials and research section.
-To search our clinical trials database for trials for bile duct cancer, pick ‘bile duct and gallbladder’ from the dropdown menu of cancer types.
+You can search for trials for bile duct and gallbladder cancer on our clinical trials database.

 Question about cancer?
 Contact our information nurse team